RIZAmohammadkhan/Evolutionary/README.md

 # Digital Evolution: A React-Based Artificial Life Simulator

-![Digital Evolution Simulation Screenshot](placeholder_screenshot.png) *Replace `placeholder_screenshot.png` with an actual screenshot or GIF of your simulation in action!*
+![Digital Evolution Simulation Screenshot](placeholder_screenshot.png)

 An interactive artificial life simulation built with React, where digital organisms evolve, adapt, and compete in a dynamic environment.
 Witness the principles of natural selection and emergent behavior unfold in real-time on an HTML5 canvas.